 - Do you only work with DUI cases or are there other practices of law you handle?

 Depending on the details of your case, you might want to consider a lawyer who also practices in other areas of the law.
-DUIs can have serious consequences on just your driving record, they can also affect other areas of your life as well.
+DUIs can have serious consequences in several different ways, not just your ability to drive.

-You should also consider whether or not your lawyer will have time for you.
+You should also consider whether or not your lawyer has time for you.
 Good lawyers won’t try to pressure you to work with them if their plate is already full.
 Be wary of any lawyer that tries to convince you otherwise.

 What kind of special training do you have as a DUI lawyer?

-DUI lawyers may go through additional training, or have a special relationship with law enforcement so they truly understand the scope of roadside safety.
-Your DUI lawyer may have once been a DUI prosecutor, so they could have some insight about your county’s system.
+DUI lawyers may go through additional training or have a special relationship with law enforcement so they truly understand the scope of roadside safety.
+Your DUI lawyer may have once been a DUI prosecutor, so they could also have some insight into your county’s system.
 In addition to asking about their experience, see if they:

 - Have taken the National Highway Traffic Safety Administration student or instructor Standardized Field Sobriety Test courses.